 Content and coverage patterns are affected by various strict constraints on media activity (Ardèvol-Abreu, 2015): technical constraints, like news cycles and logistical restrictions; ethical constraints related to definitions, ideals, and conduct; and business constraints like budgets and influencers with great financial resources.
 In other words, circumstances also play a part in media framing.
 However, it must be kept in mind that ultimately, the choices in creating media text are determined by the media professionals themselves (Oring, 1990).
 Therefore, the coverage itself “is not free of emotional content and values” (Klein, 2010) and does not depend solely on circumstances.

 The Fair & Parks study (Fair & Parks, 2001), which dealt with American media coverage of the movement of refugees from Rwanda in 1996, demonstrates this point.
 The researchers analyzed television broadcasts and satellite photos used by major news companies in the US: ABC, NBC, CBS, and CNN.
 According to the researchers, media coverage focused on the displacement of the refugees, and not on the genocide itself, because covering the refugees was easier for the media professionals; both physically and because it did not require knowledge of the internal conflicts and politics.
 According to the authors, this coverage further separated and distanced the West from Africa.
 The American media coverage did not present the refugees as individuals, but rather as a human category on which the reporters constructed their stories.
-The With respect to their status as political actors, the refugees were portrayed as invisible: since they were stateless, they were classified as a “problem” and a threat to the national and global order.
+The refugees were portrayed as invisible in terms of political actors parameters: since they were stateless, they were classified as a “problem” and a threat to the national and global order.
 The researchers write that “refugees are made visible in Western media only as crowded masses of ‘dirty’, ‘unhealthy’, ‘fatigued’, ‘diseased’ bodies; and therefore are understood as the vulgar antithesis of white Eurocentric norms.”
 (Fair & Parks, 2001, p.
 49).

 Cohen (2007) discusses two phenomena of journalistic writing that can influence the content of the coverage and its message.
 One is the political context – that is, the writer’s moral position and his or her expression of a political stance in the public arena.
 The second is the style of writing: use of literary writing in texts describing suffering might frame the discussion “as a fictional genre with a separating and distancing character” (Cohen, 2007, p.
 3).
 Cohen (2007) analyzed articles dealing with visits by Israeli journalists to Palestinian refugee camps.
 She states that the writers had provided space for diverse voices, but framed them in a way that weakened the impressions of the accounts.
 An example of such framing is the journalist’s decision to articulate her story with ever-increasing emotion, and emphasis of the political framework.
 Another example is the journalist’s intervention in the account, which make it clear that it is the journalist who controls the discourse.
 Thus, Cohen argues, the writers built the text in a way that “appealed to the audience at the expense of the people they were reporting on,” and the accounts becomes an accompaniment in the journalist’s journey (Cohen, 2007, p.
 20).
 In addition, the journalists’ choice of a literary writing style was a problem in the creation of the minimal conditions for the readers to be able to engage with the reality presented, which brought them in contact with the distant suffering of foreign personalities.